Aliases for PRKCB Gene

 GeneCards Summary for PRKCB Gene

 PRKCB (Protein Kinase C Beta) is a Protein Coding gene.
-Diseases associated with PRKCB include diabetic macular edema and microvascular complications of diabetes 5.
-Among its related pathways are African trypanosomiasis and AGE-RAGE signaling pathway in diabetic complications.
+Diseases associated with PRKCB include Myotonic Dystrophy 1 and Microvascular Complications Of Diabetes 5.
+Among its related pathways are p70S6K Signaling and MAPK Signaling: Oxidative Stress Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCA.

 UniProtKB/Swiss-Prot for PRKCB Gene